 Matches (waterproof or in a plastic bag), lighter, or flameless firestarter like below.
 I also keep some cotton pads soaked in Vaseline (petroleum jelly) as well as a small candle with me as they have a slow burn to get a fire going especially when it’s difficult like in wet conditions.

-A good rule of thumb is to pack what you would want if you were sleeping outside tonight.
-While this depends on the season and location, generally make sure you have some extra items of warm clothes ie toque, gloves or mittens, fleece jacket, Gortex (waterproof) jacket, good quality (non cotton!) hiking socks
+A good rule of thumb is to pack what you would want if you got totally drenched in what you’re currently wearing and had to sleep outside tonight.
+While this depends on the season and location, generally make sure you have some extra items of warm clothes ie toque, gloves or mittens, midlayer and/or puffy jacket, Goretex (waterproof) jacket, good quality (non cotton!) hiking socks

 This is the brand I use, Victorinox Swiss Army:

-Warm emergency shelter: ie thermal tarp or bivvy sack.
+Warm emergency shelter: ie thermal tarp or bivvy sack ideally.

 Extra Food & Water